Dysfunctional Elimination Syndrome

 - Complete voiding

 The time of voiding should be determined in advance and one should rigidly adhere to the schedule.
-Generally, a voiding schedule of every 2 hours during the day is selected and marked on a voiding calendar or diary.
+Generally, a voiding schedule of every two hours during the day is selected and marked on a voiding calendar or diary.
 See an (PDF).
-The child should then be sent to the bathroom at the appointed time without regard to his perception of whether or not he needs to void.